istio/istio.io/_docs/tutorial/00-setup.md

 ---
-title: Introduction and setup
+title: Setup
-overview: This module introduces the tutorial and provides the required setup steps
+overview: The required setup steps for the learning modules of the tutorial.

 order: 00